 About My Books

-I am looking for representation for two stories:
+I am looking for representation for three stories:

 Psigns was longlisted in the Bath Children’s Novel Award in 2017 and the opening chapters of the book secured me a Scottish Book Trust New Writer’s Award for Children and Young Adult Fiction in 2017.
 As part of this, I worked on the novel for nine months with my mentor, award-winning author Julie Bertagna.